Words that work for you

 I’m Rod Mitchell, a freelance copywriter based in London.
 From back in the day to today, I’ve worked for organisations of all sizes, across most major market sectors, on:

 Web content, video & agent scripts, speeches & presentations, email & direct mail campaigns, product & service literature, posters & exhibition support material, brand guidelines, and executive summaries for bids & tenders.

 Got a copywriting project in mind?
 Want to see examples of my work/testimonials?
 Then click here to email me.

 Winning hearts & minds

-I’d develop the words I write for you based on the golden rules of copywriting.
+I’d develop the words I write for you based on what I believe to be the golden rules of copywriting.
 Each medium obviously has its own variation of these rules.
-For web content specifically, I believe they’re about:
+For web content specifically, they’re about:

 1. Getting straight to the point: My opening words will answer the key questions your audience will be asking themselves: What’s it about?
 Is it for me?
 What’s in it for me?